adrianhopebailie/http-payments/http-payments.md

 A payment-method specific payee address.
 For example, if the payment method is Bitcoin this would be a Bitcoin address.

 - payment-method-data:
-Payment method specific data.
+Optional payment method specific data.
 This is either a URI identifying the data or, if it is small enough, is the data itself, BASE64URL encoded as described in [RFC4648](#RFC4648), Section 5.

 ## The "Pay-Token" Header